WooCommerce stock sync plugin comparison by workflow, not just feature lists

 CSV import tools

-Useful for occasional imports, but often weak for ongoing stock sync, review workflows, confirmed matching, and real-time sheet updates.
+For occasional imports, CSV tools can be useful.
+However, they are often weak for ongoing stock sync, review workflows, confirmed matching, and real-time sheet updates.

 Custom API builds

-Flexible, but expensive to build and maintain.
-You still need matching logic, logs, error handling, review controls, and schedule management.
+Although custom API builds are flexible, they are expensive to build and maintain.
+In addition, you still need matching logic, logs, error handling, review controls, and schedule management.

 Basic sheet sync plugins

-Can connect sheets and WooCommerce, but may not include enough review, matching, blacklist, product, or sheet push controls.
+Meanwhile, basic sheet sync plugins can connect sheets and WooCommerce.
+However, they may not include enough review, matching, blacklist, product, or sheet push controls.

 Review-first sync workflows